Associate Professor of Marketing; Clifton A. Morvant Distinguished Professor in Business; College of Business Graduate Programs Faculty Director

 - Master of Business Administration

 Dr. Bacile is also an accomplished teacher in the classroom.
-He has won two different university-wide teaching awards at two different universities (Loyola and Florida State University) and received teaching awards for both undergraduate and graduate classes.
+He has won several university-wide teaching awards at two different universities (Loyola and Florida State University) and received teaching awards for both undergraduate and graduate classes.
 Part of his success is due to the use of an experiential learning approach with class projects that help support course concepts.
-As an example, he has successfully helped dozens of students successfully pass the Google Analytics and/or Google AdWords official certification exams (offered by Google) by building course concepts into a class that prepares students to take these exams by the end of the semester.
+As an example, he has successfully helped over 200 students successfully pass the Google Analytics and/or Google AdWords official certification exams (offered by Google) by building course concepts into a class that prepares students to take these exams by the end of the semester.
 In addition, while a doctoral candidate at Florida State his teaching efforts earned him multiple teaching awards due to his creation of an innovative classroom project that used social media influence metrics as part of the grading component within the course.
 His teaching methods have been featured in stories by The Chronicle of Higher Education, Inside Higher Ed, U.S. News and World Report, and many other online sources.

-Fox, Alexa, Todd J. Bacile, Nakhata, Chinintorn, and Aleshia Weible (2018), “Selfie-Marketing: Exploring Narcissism and Self-Concept in Visual User-Generated Content on Social Media,” Journal of Consumer Marketing, 35 (1), 11-21.
+Fox, Alexa, Todd J. Bacile, Chinintorn Nakhata, and Aleshia Weible (2018), “Selfie-Marketing: Exploring Narcissism and Self-Concept in Visual User-Generated Content on Social Media,” Journal of Consumer Marketing, 35 (1), 11-21.